oh77/ohfish/README.md

 - ✓ Installs Homebrew (if not present)
 - ✓ Updates Homebrew (if needed)
-- ✓ Skips update if already up to date
 - ✓ Installs packages from Brewfile
+- ✓ Installs Fish shell and Fisher plugin manager
+- ✓ Installs Fisher plugins from fish_plugins file